 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 18% of the 9,482 members who have rated Netflix believe the stock will underperform the S&P 500 going forward.
+On CAPS, 20% of the 9,266 members who have rated Netflix believe the stock will underperform the S&P 500 going forward.
+These bears include All-Stars ikkyu2 and fellow Fool Seth Jayson (TMFBent), both of whom are ranked in the top 2% of our community.

-At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Netflix and Amazon.
-The Fool owns shares of Amazon.
+At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+Motley Fool newsletter services have recommended buying shares of Netflix, Apple, and Microsoft, as well as creating bull call spread positions in both Apple and Microsoft.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.